agda/agda-pkg/README.md

     $ apkg install .
 ```

-or simpler:
+or even much simpler:

 ```
     $ apkg install
 ```

-The command above will make a copy of the current version of the local library and
+The command above will make a copy of the library that will keep it in
-it will keep that copy in the package directory, thus changes in your local copy won't be
+the package directory, thus any change in your local copy is not taken
-change for Agda.
+into account by Agda.
+You must install the library again.
+Nevertheless,
+if you are working on a library the following option could be what you're
+looking for.

-Therefore, if we want to install a library in which we are writing, we
+If you want to install a library in which you are working on, we
-should consider to use `--editable` flag, as fallows.
+should use `--editable` flag, as fallows.

 ```
     $ apkg install --editable .